Ayesha152/Paytm-Clone/Readme.md

 ## Skills acquired 👨‍💻
 - How to make a responsive website using tailwind CSS.
 - How to design resposive cards using tailwind CSS.
-- Learned abput many tailwind classes to set the margin, padding and border.
+- Learned about many tailwind classes, to set the margin, padding and border.
 - Learned how to use transition property in tailwind.

 ## Time taken to complete the project ⏲️